RotoHands/CustomBLD/README.md

 #### 🔄 Multiple Generations

+- The db will be saved at scramble_generation\db_solves
 - New scrambles will be added to the existing database
 - You can generate multiple times to accumulate more scrambles
-- To start with a fresh database, run:
+- To start with a fresh database it is not enough to delete the db files, you need to run:

 ```bash
 docker-compose down -v